Foreign relations of the Maldives: Bilateral relations

+Asia

 China

 China and Maldives established diplomatic relations on 14 October 1972.
 Sino-Maldivian economic cooperation and trade volume were for long insignificant, with total trade in 2002 of only US$3 million.
 Economic ties have recently become more important with large inflows of Chinese tourists to the Maldives since 2010.

 Capital inflows from China have also rapidly increased since 2008.
 China's main exports to Maldives are rice and consumer goods.
 The relations between China and Maldives have increased in Mohamed Nasheed's presidential term.
 However, before being elected for president, Mohamed Nasheed criticized the Chinese Communist Party saying relations with Communist Chinese were never acceptable due to their views regarding modern democracy.

 However under president Yaameen, both countries have developed a close relations.
 Chinese investments and Aid to Maldives increased.
 Best example of China - Maldives raising relations is the Chinese-Maldives friendship bridge.